-CEO and Co-Founder of Polaris Sensor Technologies, Mrs. Banish formed the company as a Principal Investigator of Small Business Innovation Research contracts focused on artificial intelligence and image processing.
-She is also a specialist in Hypersonic Aero-Optical System Modeling.
-She located Polaris inside an incubator program at the University of Alabama.
-She developed the accounting and contracting systems that won the approval of the Defense Contracting and Auditing Agency.
-She rolled out these tools to aid other small businesses.
-Polaris is now located in a facility in the downtown Huntsville area with large laboratory spaces and an outdoor test platform to facilitate collection of sky polarization signatures and other experiments.
-During her technical career she has developed software, hardware, and optical systems to support research.
-Under her direction, Polaris has an established and growing patent portfolio.
-She developed a subsidiary, KnowFlame, around novel biochemical technology and products.
-Today, she is leveraging SBIR developed intellectual property and bringing it to the market through licensing or commercial products.
-Prior to founding Polaris, Mrs. Banish worked at a number of firms focused on micro machine manufacturing, anti-reflective surface structures for next generation focal planes, and applied research.
-Mrs. Banish received her B.S. in Electrical Engineering in 1987 with a minor in Engineering Management.
-She received her M.S. in Electrical Engineering from the University of Alabama in Huntsville in 1994.
-She has a specialty in applied optics and is a holographer.
+CEO and Co-Founder of Polaris Sensor Technologies, Mrs. Banish formed the company inside an incubator program at the University of Alabama as a PI of SBIR contracts focused on artificial intelligence and image processing.
+During her technical career, she has developed software, hardware, and optical systems to support research and is a specialist in hypersonic aero-optical system modeling, applied optics, and holography.
+She developed the accounting and contracting systems that won the approval of the DCAA and rolled out these tools to aid other small businesses.
+She developed a subsidiary, KnowFlame®, around novel biochemical technology and products.
+Prior to founding Polaris, she worked at firms that focused on micro machine manufacturing, anti-reflective surface structures for next generation focal planes, and applied research.
+She received her B.S. in Electrical Engineering in 1987 with a minor in Engineering Management and her M.S. in Electrical Engineering from the University of Alabama in Huntsville in 1994.

 Dr. David Chenault